navidcy/navidcy.github.io/research.md

 title: Research
 ---

 I'm a geophysical fluid dynamicist.
-I use theory and numerical modeling to understand the dynamics of the vast range of motions in both the ocean and the atmosphere and their collective effect in Earth's climate.
+I use theory and numerical modeling to understand the dynamics of the vast range of motions, in both the ocean and the atmosphere, and their collective effect in Earth's climate.

 <h2 id="ocean"></h2><br/>
 # Ocean